Information and guidance for employers on supporting employees who have fibromyalgia including legal obligations

 Authorised absence, out with the normal organisation sickness absence triggers, should be considered an appropriate adjustment under the Equality Act 2010, this would be identified within your Supporting Staff Attendance Policy.

 If you feel your policy doesn’t include this, you can get support from our Supporting staff attendance pages.

-Other areas that you can consider when supporting an employee with cardiovascular disease may include
+Other areas that you can consider when supporting an employee with fibromyalgia syndrome may include

 Healthy Working Lives can help you to develop supportive and inclusive workplace policies and offer support both online and on the telephone.
 You can contact the free and confidential advice line on 0800 019 2211 for more advice.